-% who say genetically modified foods are generally \\\\ to eat iv.
+% who say genetically modified foods are generally to eat

+Note: Respondents who did not give an answer are not shown.
+Source: International Science Survey 2019-2020.
+Q20.
+"Science and Scientists Held in High Esteem Across Global Publics iv.
 Distinctions between regulatory treatments of the approval for food, feed, processing, and environmental release

+Note: Respondents who did not give an answer are not shown.
 Source: International Science Survey 2019-2020.
-Q20.
+Q2d.
 "Science and Scientists Held in High Esteem Across Global Publics"